-- Provide required action/s related to achieving GMP, objectives and targets, e.g. investigate options and implement practices to minimise runoff of sediment into stream from stock track in paddock X; - Provide required actions to assist in the reduction of nutrient losses to meet GMP nutrient loss rates, e.g. investigate other options to decrease nitrogen losses and develop a time and timeframes; and - Provide options of where advice and support can be obtained to implement required actions provided at the time of the audit and in the final audit report.
+- Provide required action/s that are related to the 'reasons against' included in the FEP audit report; - Provide required action/s related to achieving GMP, objectives and targets, e.g. investigate options and implement practices to minimise runoff of sediment into stream from stock track in paddock X; - Provide required action/s to assist in the reduction of nutrient losses to meet GMP nutrient loss rates, e.g. investigate other options to decrease nitrogen losses and develop a time and timeframes; and

+• Provide options of where advice and support can be obtained to implement required actions provided at the time of the audit and in the final audit report.